Back to the home page

 Speed up your wireless internet by disabling the WiFi power management

-The easiest way is this:
+The easiest way to apply this tweak is this:

 (You can launch a terminal window like this: *Click*)